jamiesmagnolia/bounce/NOTES.md

     - Examples:
         1. Circle (specify radius)
         2. Segment (a line between 2 points **a** and **b**)
+            - Parameters:
+                - radius:
+                    - Thickness of line
+                    - Why named radius?
+Because phys. engines like Pymunk think of lines as a line with rounded edges (a capsule-like shape)

         3. Polygon (define shape via **list of vertices**/location of vertices)
         4. Etc.
     - Elasticity: bounciness, springiness